pollos-josh/fy24-md/Methods.md

 	}
 }
 ```
-*Useful if you want to keep track of the changes a variable goes through with each method.*
+*Useful if you want to keep the changes a variable goes through with each method.*

 ```csharp
 int parameter;